skypjack/entt/docs/md/meta.md

 invalid instances are returned when the wrapped object isn't a pointer-like type.<br/>
-Note that dereferencing a pointer-like object returns an instance of `meta_any` which refers to the pointed object and allows users to modify it directly.
+Note that dereferencing a pointer-like object returns an instance of `meta_any` which refers to the pointed object and allows users to modify it directly (unless the returned element is const, of course).

 In general, _dereferencing_ a pointer-like type boils down to a `*ptr`.
 However, `EnTT` also supports classes that don't offer an `operator*`.
 In particular: